mathewhauer/SLR-typology/README.md

 # Organization
 - `SCRIPTS`  — Scripts and output for figures included in the documentation.
 - `DATA`  — Initial data resources, unprocessed.
-- `DATA-PROCESSED` — Processed data used to create the projections.
+- `DATA-PROCESSED` — Post-processed data used in the analysis.
 - `FIGURES` — output figures.

 # Use